-There are quite a few rules which constrain ESFA, colleges and others in the education system designed on the basis that we provide services that trade across the EU and where the objective is to promote competition.
+There are quite a few rules which constrain ESFA, colleges and others in the education system designed on the basis that colleges provide services that trade across the EU and where the objective is to promote competition.

 Colleges would welcome less regulation but it is not clear that Brexit would deliver it for them.
 Most education regulation is home-grown: